FREE GUIDE: 100 Figures They Didn't Teach You in School

 Achievements & Milestones

 This day also marks various achievements in sports, arts, science, and politics throughout Black history.
 Each February 8th adds new stories to this rich tapestry.
+Explore more about Hidden Facts and the ongoing Movement Projects that continue to shape Black history today.

 Remembering the Orangeburg Massacre